Code-Institute-Submissions/Merwynb-The-Marvel-Quiz_AugResub/README.md

 ### Bugs

 The W3C Validator was showing an error in my index.html file as an unexpected ending </div> tag which i had used to enclose the choices container.
 I rectified it by deleting the tag.
+Major bug which let the user click the next button without answering the question resulting in console crash.
+I solved it by hiding the Next button until the user selects an answer choice.

 ## Deployment